 [Section 102 amended by No. 59 of 1959 s.
 11; No. 68 of 1964 s.
 22; No. 39 of 1979 s.
 17.]

 102A.
-Conjoint elections
+Conjoint elections, appointments and directions for

 (1) In the case of a conjoint election, every person appointed as a presiding officer, an assistant presiding officer, a poll clerk or a doorkeeper for any polling place in a district shall, without any further appointment or authority than this subsection, be the presiding officer, the assistant presiding officer, poll clerk or doorkeeper, as the case may be, for that polling place in respect of any election for the region of which the district forms part.